By Paul Markel © 2012

 Many of these real-life video clips are pure entertainment IE: the drunk that gets Tasered five times because he won’t comply and surrender.

 If we sort through all the trash we can indeed find actual recorded traffic stops and other “in progress” calls that have training value.
-Some of the training value is positive as in “see that worked well” and others are a form a negative reinforcement, “don’t ever do that!”
+Some of the training value is positive as in “see that worked well” and others are a form of negative reinforcement, “don’t ever do that!”

 On the dark side, the moment in-car video recording began we knew that at some point what the camera recorded would end up as part of a post-mortem investigation.
 Sooner or later a cop would get killed and the entire scene would be caught on the dash-cam.
 No doubt it’s pretty damn morbid.